-Vivitrol is an extended-release, injectable version of the drug naltrexone, and it is commonly prescribed to those in recovery for alcohol abuse and addiction or opiate addiction.
-The drug is designed to stem the cravings of those who have already quit drinking and to help those who are in recovery to avoid relapse by blocking the effects of opiate drugs.
+Vivitrol is an extended-release, injectable version of the drug naltrexone and is commonly prescribed to those in recovery for alcohol or opioid addiction.
+The drug is designed to:

 Where Do You Get Vivitrol?

 Not every healthcare provider is familiar with Vivitrol – and how or when to prescribe it to patients in recovery.
 Because Vivitrol is most effective when used in conjunction with a comprehensive drug and alcohol addiction treatment program, few primary care physicians will prescribe the drug without first recommending that you seek treatment at a full-service drug rehab.

 The best way to locate a Vivitrol provider is to contact us at 1-888-744-0789.
 We would happy to discuss your recovery options as well as the possibility of incorporating Vivitrol as a part of your addiction treatment or maintenance program.
 The provider near you will be able to better assess how Vivitrol might increase the effectiveness of your particular addiction treatment plan.

 Vivitrol Quick Facts